vegf17/qProbConc/README.md

 ## How to use the tool

-1. Inside the downloaded folder, create a txt file with one or more programs with the following format (to see some examples, have a look at the txt files we have developed inside the folder "examples")
+1. Inside the downloaded folder, create a txt file with one or more programs with the following format (to see some examples, take a look at the txt files we have developed inside the folder "examples")
    >``---ProgramName---``
    >
    >``rep: int_value``